henrikenquist/aces-up/README.md

 |            |             |                                     |

 Yes, `rule_list` is duplicated in the `batches` table instead of using the obvious `strategy_id`.
 This is probably due to some old hack I had to conjure up in the beginning when I didn't know better.
 So shoot me! ...or rather, fix it and send a pull request.

+...and how do you think I felt when I realized there is an `AUTO_INCREMENT` in sqlite?
+Happy of course, since then I get to refactor more - later.
+Yeay!

 ---